What Are Dust Mite Prevention Techniques That Work?

 Changing and removing some of the upholstery in your home is a particularly effective dust mite prevention technique because it limits the available habitat mites have to live in.
 For example, if you suffer from serious allergies, you may consider removing wall-to-wall carpeting in favor of smaller, washable area rugs.
 Most hot water washing cycles kill dust mites which allows you to keep areas cleaner than you can in a carpeted space.

 Similarly, switching to hard surface furniture can also help.
 This might look like swapping out a plush sofa for a wooden platform couch with removable cushions you can wash, or a couch with a hypoallergenic fabric.
-Heavy drapes can support large quantities of dust mites, so changing them out for vinyl blinds or removable, washable curtains can go a long way to improving your indoor air quality.

 As you might imagine, keeping everything clean is an important dust mite prevention technique — if you don’t already, try to establish a cleaning schedule that includes steam cleaning carpets if you have them.
 Wash sheets and bedding in hot water at least every 2 weeks and preferably once per week to prevent dust mite build up.
 Launder pillows, blankets, comforters, rugs, drapery, and cushions once a month on average.

-At Same Day, we’re experienced at working with home warranties to help you get the most out of your coverage.
+We’re experienced at working with home warranties to help you get the most out of your coverage.
 For more information about keeping your HVAC system running as effectively, and efficiently, as possible, schedule online today or chat with one of our experts (619) 762-3044.

 Comments are closed.